Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ## Bash I/O operators

 You can do a lot in Linux by just exercising Bash commands and their many options.
-But you can really get work done in your new position when you combine commands using I/O operators:
+But you can really get work done when you combine commands using I/O operators:

 - `<` for redirecting input to a source other than the keyboard
 - `>` for redirecting output to destination other than the screen